SUSE/libpulp/README.md

 could be more lines if more functions need replacing).
 Lines 5 and 6 specify the offsets that local (not-exported) variables in the target library have from the beginning of the library load location, as well as the offsets of references to those variables in the live patch object.
+If the local variable line contains a %, it indicates that it is a Thread Local Storage (TLS) variable.
 These offsets are used by Libpulp to enable access to local variables from the live patch.